gueststar/nthm/CONTRIBUTING.md

 * The analogous practice for array bounds checking applies.
 * Arithmetic operations have to be checked for overflow if correctness is at stake and handled appropriately.
-* Newly allocated structures have to be initialized with `bzero` prior to anything else.
+* Newly allocated structures have to be cleared with `memset` prior to anything else.
 This way, pointer fields are null, conditions are false, and numbers are zero by default, with no need for remembering to update the initialization function later when the definition of